maxandersen/Java-Christmas-Tree/README.md

 ### Introduction

-This repo contains a simplified fork of [Suren Atoyan's JavaScript Christmas Tree](https://github.com/suren-atoyan/Christmas-Tree) written in Java!
+This repo contains a fork of [Milen Dyankov's Java Christmas Tree](https://github.com/azzazzel/Java-Christmas-Tree) written in Java using JBang!

 The source code is formatted in the shape of a Christmas Tree.
 During execution it